UbiquityRobotics/learn/doing_more/lidar_navigation.md

     Edit to replace ```scan_topic_name``` with ```scan``` where ros::Publisher_scan_pub is setup catkin_make

+# A How To Get Our Demo Launch Files

+You will need to update your ~/catkin_ws/src/demos  repository in order to get the launch files.
+The command below will pull the new magni_lidar folder into catkin_ws/src/demos folder by doing a pull for your existing demo folder below.
+The actual location of the magni_lidar demo on github is :  https://github.com/UbiquityRobotics/demos/tree/master/magni_lidar

+    cd ~/catkin_ws/src/demos
+    git pull
+    cd ~/catkin_ws
+    catkin_make -j 1

-After the above steps you will need to decide on a location for the lidar and this location will have to be placed into the launch files below.
+After the above steps you will need to decide on a physical location for the lidar and this location will have to be placed into the launch files below.
 We are trying to keep things simple but there are ways in ros to have parameter files and so on and perhaps those may be added.

 For each launch file below open it up in an editor and be sure to make proper modifications as stated in the start of the launch file comments